ilavine/html-css-code-refactor/README.md

 The purpose of this week's challenge was **Code Refactoring**, i.e.e improving existing code (improving it without changing what it does).
 For this particular Challenge, refactoring has been done on the existing code to make it more accessible.

+**The following issues have been addressed**:

+* Refactiored anchor elements to ensure that navigation links work correctly
+*

 ## User Story

 ```